Shurtape Technologies

 Shurtape Technologies, LLC is an American manufacturing company that produces adhesive tape as well as consumer goods and office supplies, recognizable as the manufacturer of the Duck Tape and Frog Tape brands.
 Founded in 1996, Shurtape had its origins as the tape division of Shuford Mills, a textile manufacturing company; Shurtape was spun off from the textile division after it began to outpace it in revenue.
 Today, both Shurtape and the remaining textile business are subsidiaries of STM Industries.
-The company is owned and operated by the Shuford family, with brothers Jim and Stephen serving as CEO and Executive Vice President, respectively.
+The company is owned and operated by the Shuford family, with brothers Jim and Stephen as CEO and Executive Vice President, respectively.

 Shurtape operates 13 manufacturing facilities worldwide and employs around 1,500 people.
 Its corporate headquarters is based in Hickory, North Carolina, and its subsidiaries ShurTech Brands and the Engineered Solutions Group are headquartered in Avon, Ohio and New Hartford, Connecticut, respectively.